dzucconi/calendrical/README.md

 # Note:

 This library is a more or less direct port of the [Fourmilab Calendar Converter](http://www.fourmilab.ch/documents/calendar/), just extracted from the DOM.
-Currently a crude test suite is in place; it consists of basic [jasmine](http://jasmine.github.io/) 2.4 test cases for the astro package and the Bahai calendar.
+A crude test suite is in place, consisting of basic [jasmine](http://jasmine.github.io/) test cases for the astro package and the Bahai calendar.

-It is not be suitable for production usage.
+Currently it is not suitable for production usage.
 YMMV.

 Calendrical